brenda87/brenda87.github.io/posts/hackthebox/skyfall.md

 ![image](https://raw.githubusercontent.com/brenda87/brenda87.github.io/main/assets/images/skyfall/Screenshot%20(77).png)

 The system identified itself as a MinIO storage system.
-However, we managed to bypass it by appending `%0A` to the URL.
+However, I managed to bypass it by appending `%0A` to the URL.
 Towards the bottom of the page, I stumbled upon a promising domain that piqued my interest.

 ![image](https://raw.githubusercontent.com/brenda87/brenda87.github.io/main/assets/images/skyfall/Screenshot%20(78).png)